creative-co/letsencrypt-heroku-plugin/README.md

 Set `LETSENCRYPT_SERVER` environment variable to `staging` when experimenting to overcome this limitation.
 Remember: staging certificates are not generally trusted and should be only used for experiments.

+### Troubleshooting

+Set `HEROKU_DEBUG` and/or `LETSENCRYPT_DEBUG` env variables to `1` to see Heroku API logs and ACME details.

+You might need to reset certbot cache in case you experimented with staging LetsEncrypt server first and then switched to production LetsEncrypt server.
+On MacOS, just delete `~/letsencrypt` folder.

 ### TODO

 * linting
 * (?)
 ES6 modules
+* le-store-in-memory to avoid caching issues and  rm -rf ~/letsencrypt
 * multiple domains per app
 * wildcard domains
 * checking whether domains list changed / matches current alt names on the certificate
 * packaged server implementations (Rails / Rack / Express / Koa / ....)
 * validating DNS setup (CNAME checks / interactive guide)

 ### Authors